 Not much is known about Every's early life.
 It is known he was born in the Western Country of England and served in the Royal Navy for a year in 1689.
 From there he went onto various other enterprises before ending up in piracy.
 For his pirate career, Every was famous for being successful on the first Pirate Round and plundering a ship that was personally owned by the Emperor of the entire Mughal Empire.

 Royal Navy Service

 Henry Every is reported to have begun his career originally working for the Royal Navy as many pirates and privateers originally did.
-Every worked as a midshipman aboard a sixty four gun ship named the HMS Rubert, under Captain Francis Wheeler and most likely participated in the naval battles of the Nine Years War.
+Every worked as a midshipman aboard a sixty four gun ship named the HMS Rubert, under Captain Francis Wheeler and most likely participated in the Naval Warfare of the Nine Years War.
 In mid-1689 the HMS Rupert help capture a massive French convoy off the coast of Brest.

 This victory allowed Every to get promoted to Masters Mate and in June of 1690 he was invited to join Captain Wheeler on a larger ship.
 Wheeler was given command of a ninety gun flagship named the HMS Albemarle and he likely participated in the Battle of Beachy Head against the French in the same month.
 However this battle was an utter loss for the English and on 29 August, Every was discharged from the Royal Navy.

 Illegal Slave Trading